dumkydewilde/dumky-dot-net/content/posts/2023-06-18-snowplow-for-2ct-a-day-with-bigquery-terraform-dbt-and-docker/index.md

 Universal Analytics allowed you to do much of the above for free, but we have learned that it doesn't mean there are no costs involved.
 With new and changing privacy laws, increased complexity of setting up and maintaining analytics tools we've come to appreciate the ability to take matters into our own hands.
 We want to be able to host our own solutions, while still having the reliability of a well-engineered tool.
 We want to have the customisation and flexibility to adjust to the uniqueness of our business, while still having efficient, standardised reports.
 Well, this is exactly what makes Snowplow so damn good.

-But, if you've seen or worked with Snowplow, —especially the open source version— your first instinct may be to think that it's just a lot of different instances burning through your cash and not something to use for your own blog for example.
-And that's partly right, but today we'll look at how start playing around with Snowplow for €0.02/day on Google Cloud Platform and discuss:
+But, if you've seen or worked with Snowplow —especially the open source version— your first instinct may be to think that it's just a lot of different instances burning through your cash and not something to use for your own blog for example.
+And that's partly right, but today we'll look at how to start playing around with Snowplow for €0.02/day on Google Cloud Platform and discuss:
 - What are the components of a Snowplow pipeline and which ones do we actually need?
 - What are the choices we can make regarding cost/quality/performance and what is the lowest cost we can get away with?
 - How can we manage something that's actually costing money in a way that's pleasant and maintainable?